 |Qualitative Research II: Design And Analysis (Recommended)|

-Research tools course as approved by faculty advisor
+Other research tools courses as approved by faculty advisor

 |Doctoral Dissertation In Educational Administration And Supervision|